Loudon County will graduate college and career ready learners through rigorous and relevant learning opportunities.

 The Loudon County School System is made up of nine schools that are quite diverse in their grade arrangement that serve 5,000 students.
 Eaton Elementary School is a PK-grade 4 school located on the north end of the county serving approximately 760 students.
 Eaton students graduate to North Middle, which is located on the same campus.
 Highland Park Elementary is also located on the north end of the county and also serves about 400 PK- grade 4 students.
 Highland Park students feed into North Middle School.
 North Middle serves around 775 students.
 North Middle students attend Lenoir City High School which is in a neighboring school district within our county.
 Loudon Elementary serves 490 students in grades PK-grade 5 and transition to Fort Loudoun Middle.
 Just one mile from those two schools, Steekee Elementary serves 274 PK-grade 5 students.
 They also move up to Fort Loudoun Middle.
 Fort Loudoun Middle serves 340 students who move up to Loudon High School.
 Philadelphia School serves 600 students in a PK- grade 8 setting.
 Philadelphia students also graduate to attend Loudon High School.
 Loudon High School serves approximately 800 students in grades 9-12.
 Greenback School serves PK-12 with 665 students.

 During the past five years, our School District was named as one of the state's 21 Exemplary School Districts.
 At the district level, the certified central office administrators wear many hats, as they often do in many small rural districts.
 The Director of Schools is Mike Garren.
 Matthew Tinker serves as the high school instructional supervisor for grades nine through twelve, the district testing director, Coordinated School Health coordinator and Title II-A director.
 Jennifer Malone is the middle school instructional supervisor for grades six through eight and district technology supervisor.
 Melanie Amburn is the special education supervisor for grades Pre-Kindergarten through 12 and serves as the Homeless Children liaison.
 Cheri Parrish is supervisor of the Title III program and serves as the liaison for Migrant Student Programs.
 She is also the Title I director and private schools liaison.
-Maria Warren is supervisor of K-5 instruction and Response to Intervention programs.
+Maria Warren is supervisor of K-5 instruction, Response to Intervention, and ELL programs.
 Matthew Tinker serves as Career/Technical Education supervisor.

 There are nine building level principals and eleven vice principals that serve directly in the nine schools.
 The teachers in Loudon County are 100% highly qualified as mandated by the state department of education.
 There are six ELL teachers in the county.
 There are music and art programs in all nine schools, inclusive of after school programs.
 Six schools have regular education pre-Kindergarten programs through the State of Tennessee Voluntary Pre-K grant and three schools have special education Pre-K programs.
 All nine schools have special education programs for all grade levels in their buildings; these programs include inclusion intervention, pull-out instruction and self-contained instructional classrooms.
 All nine school meet Title I qualifications.
 We comply with all requirements for class size.